 What do you do next?

 The initial – and most important step — is to identify which bridge needs building first.
-Start by analyzing your eCommerce journey with the eCommerce Business Growth Formula.
+Start by analyzing your ecommerce journey with the ecommerce Business Growth Formula.
 This will allow you to find the bottlenecks that are impeding your brand’s growth.
 This step is crucial because it will enable you to identify the right bridge to start with.
-If you’re certain of the potential that this one bridge holds, then you’ll have confidence in the fact that it will lead to further successes.
+If you’re certain of the potential that this one bridge holds, then you’ll have confidence in the fact that it will lead to further success.

 Marketing strategy and project management are usually overlooked, but they are the most essential aspect of your business.

-It allows you to see the whole picture, create achievable timelines, and realistic budgeting.
+It lets you see the whole picture, create achievable timelines, and have realistic budgeting.